Juicy heart-shaped strawberries have much more to offer beyond sweetness and flavour, they are full of health benefits.

-The compound nitrate found in strawberries which promotes blood flow and oxygen in our body helps with weight loss.
+The compound nitrate found in a strawberry promotes blood flow and oxygen in our body helps with weight loss.

-Strawberries are considered to be one of the healthiest fruits.
-They are packed with antioxidants, lower blood pressure and protect your heart.
-Packed with essential vitamins and minerals, they are also sodium, cholesterol and fat free.
+They are considered to be one of the healthiest fruits.
+They are packed with antioxidants, lower blood pressure, and protect your heart.
+Also, full of essential vitamins and minerals, and are also sodium, cholesterol, and fat-free.

-Contains 54 calories in 1 cup of strawberries (sliced, 166g) which is 1/3 the amount of calories in a banana.
+Contains 54 calories in 1 cup of strawberries (sliced, 166g) which is 1/3 of the calories in a banana.

 We do not rejoice in victories.
 We rejoice when a new kind of cotton is grown and when strawberries bloom in Israel. – Golda Meir

-- 234 B.C there is evidence that strawberries grew wild in Italy.
+- 234 B.C there is evidence that they grew wild in Italy.

-- 1300 – France began cultivating strawberries for use as a medicinal herb.
+- 1300 – France began cultivating the strawberry for use as a medicinal herb.

-- 1400 – European monks start using strawberries for their illuminated manuscripts.
+- 1400 – European monks start using them for their illuminated manuscripts.

-- 1500s references of cultivation of the strawberry became more common.
+- 1500s references to cultivation of the strawberry became more common.
 People began using it for its supposed medicinal properties.

 - 1588 – Were discovered in Virginia by the first Europeans when their ships landed there.

-- 1643 – Early settlers in Massachusetts enjoyed eating strawberries grown by local American Indians who cultivated strawberries.
+- 1643 – Early settlers in Massachusetts enjoyed eating these berries grown by local American Indians who cultivated them.

 - Late 18th century – First garden strawberry was grown in France.